MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 - Webinar: [Unified labeling recording, deck, and FAQs](https://github.com/nihendle/MIP-Comp/tree/master/MIP/Webinars/Unified%20Labeling%20Migration)

-For more information about your migrated labels that can now be configured and published in one of the labeling admin centers, see [Overview of sensitivity labels](/microsoft-365/compliance/sensitivity-labels) and [Create and configure sensitivity labels and their policies](https://docs.microsoft.com/microsoft-365/compliance/create-sensitivity-labels).
+For more information about your migrated labels that can now be configured and published in one of the labeling admin centers, see [Learn about sensitivity labels](/microsoft-365/compliance/sensitivity-labels) and [Create and configure sensitivity labels and their policies](https://docs.microsoft.com/microsoft-365/compliance/create-sensitivity-labels).

 If you haven't already done so, install the Azure Information Protection unified labeling client.
 For release information, an admin guide, and user guide, see [Azure Information Protection unified labeling client for Windows](./rms-client/aip-clientv2.md).